| Species list |

 |

-| Taxonomic group | Probably in the aghensis group of the Corytholoma clade. |
+Taxonomic group | In the aghensis group of the Corytholoma clade. |